Stop! Your Lease Extension in Great Wyrley Could Be FREE

 Lender Requirement

-Godiva Mortgages A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.
+Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

 Lloyds TSB Scotland Minimum 70 years from the date of the mortgage.

-The conveyancers that we work with procure Great Wyrley lease extensions and help protect your position.
+The lawyers that we work with undertake Great Wyrley lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancing solicitor we work with provide it.

 Great Wyrley Lease Extension Case Summaries:

-Jamie, Great Wyrley, Staffordshire
+Ella, Great Wyrley, Staffordshire,

 Great Wyrley case: